octokit/plugin-rest-endpoint-methods.js/docs/actions/approveWorkflowRun.md

 Approves a workflow run for a pull request from a public fork of a first time contributor.
 For more information, see ["Approving workflow runs from public forks](https://docs.github.com/actions/managing-workflow-runs/approving-workflow-runs-from-public-forks)."

-You must authenticate using an access token with the `repo` scope to use this endpoint.
-GitHub Apps must have the `actions:write` permission to use this endpoint.
+OAuth tokens and personal access tokens (classic) need the `repo` scope to use this endpoint.

 ```js
 octokit.rest.actions.approveWorkflowRun({